magneticio/vamp.io/content/resources/using vamp/environment-variables.md

 Sometimes you just want configuration information to be available in a breed or blueprint.
 You don't need that information to be directly exposed as an environment variable.
 As a convenience, Vamp allows you to set `constants`.
 These are values that cannot be changed during deploy time.

+You can do everything with `environment_variables` but `constants` allow you to just be a little bit cleaner with regard to what you want to expose and what not.

+#### Exammple - using constants

 ```yaml
 ---
 clusters: